 Advancements in Mobility and Agility

 One of the most impressive aspects of Boston Dynamics’ humanoid robots is their mobility.
-Unlike traditional robots, which rely on wheels or tracks, Atlas mimics human biomechanics, allowing it to perform running, jumping, and backflips.
+Unlike traditional robots, which rely on wheels or tracks, Atlas mimics human biomechanics, enabling it to run, jump, and backflip.

-Cutting-edge actuators and control algorithms make this level of agility possible.
-Each joint in Atlas is independently controlled, enabling precise movements.
+Cutting-edge actuators and control algorithms enable this level of agility.
+Each joint in the Atlas is independently controlled, enabling precise movements.
 These capabilities make Atlas a marvel of engineering and a practical tool for tasks requiring agility and adaptability.

 Applications of Boston Dynamics’ Humanoid Robots